3rd Global Conference of One Planet network’s Sustainable Food Systems programme

 Habitats, including soils, are increasingly degraded, causing an unprecedented decline in in the biodiversity that provides so many of the irreplaceable services on which human life is sustained, including the ability to produce food, and increasing the risk of new diseases with pandemic potential.
 Greenhouse gas emissions from across the food value chain (including agriculture-related deforestation, farming, processing, packaging, transportation and waste) account for up to 37% of all human GHG emissions.

-Ms. Elizabeth Mrema, Executive Secretary at the UN Convention on Biodiversity, and one of the conference speakers, emphasises the need to redesign agricultural systems through agroecological & other innovative approaches and we must enable sustainable & healthy diets.
+Ms. Elizabeth Mrema, Executive Secretary at the UN Convention on Biodiversity, and one of the conference speakers, emphasised the need to redesign agricultural systems through agroecological & other innovative approaches and we must enable sustainable & healthy diets.
 “As the world recovers from COVID-19, we must build back better and improve our food systems,” she said.
 “A greater emphasis on a diversity of foods, moderate consumption of meat and fish, waste reduction in food supply and consumption, will help make us healthier and halt nature’s accelerating decline.”

 Governments, UN Agencies, Scientists, Business and Civil Society to align on collective action for sustainable food systems

-The conference will also feature key international organisations including the Food and Agricultural Organisation (FAO), the World Health Organisation (WHO), the United Nations Environment Programme (UNEP), the International Fund for Agricultural Development (IFAD), the Convention on Biodiversity (CBD), and OECD, along with civil society organisations including WWF, the Asian Farmers Associations, the International Panel of Experts on Sustainable Food Systems (IPES), and the World Resources Institute.
+The conference also featured key international organisations including the Food and Agricultural Organisation (FAO), the World Health Organisation (WHO), the United Nations Environment Programme (UNEP), the International Fund for Agricultural Development (IFAD), the Convention on Biodiversity (CBD), and OECD, along with civil society organisations including WWF, the Asian Farmers Associations, the International Panel of Experts on Sustainable Food Systems (IPES), and the World Resources Institute.

-The 3rd Global Conferences builds on outcomes of the Sustainable Food System programme’s previous two global conference, which harnessed consensus on a range of priority areas for action.
+The 3rd Global Conferences built on outcomes of the Sustainable Food System programme’s previous two global conference, which harnessed consensus on a range of priority areas for action.
 The 1st global conference in South Africa concluded with the Pretoria Resolution, while the 2nd global conference in Costa Rica finalised with the San José Call to Action.